JoachimZetterman/vsm/README.md

 Vechile state machine.

-Used to keep trach of different vechiles and there states.
-Implemented in Go.
+Used to keep trach of different vechiles and there states, implemented in go.
+Contains unit tests and example.

 User roles:
 	EndUser
 	Hunter
-	System //Used to trigger automatic states by "overhead orchestrating system" Admin
+	System
+	Admin

 Valid states: